 After your mastopexy is complete, Dr. Jones will cover your incisions with dressings or bandages, and will place a small drain to siphon away any excess fluid or blood.
 For the initial phase of your recovery, you will need to wear a support bra or elastic bandage to support to your breasts and to minimize post-operative swelling.
 Your initial mastopexy results will be noticeable immediately after surgery, and will continue to improve over the next 2-3 weeks, as any residual swelling and bruising subsides.
 Your surgical scars will gradually fade until they are barely discernable, and you will be able to slowly resume your normal daily activities as it becomes comfortable to do so; however, you should avoid strenuous exercise and heavy lifting for the first few months after your breast lift surgery.

-If you would like additional information about breast lift surgery, please do not hesitate to contact the Wright Jones Plastic Surgery office today.
+If you would like additional information about breast lift surgery, please do not hesitate to contact the Muse Plastic Surgery office today.
 We look forward to speaking with you, and to scheduling your initial consultation with Dr. Jones.